hassamwazir/hassamwazir.github.io/_posts/2020-02-23-imr-zdomain.md

     T = \frac{1}{f_s} = \frac{1}{1000} = 0.001
 \end{equation}

-The transfer functio is given as follows:
+The transfer function is given as follows:
 \begin{equation}
     H(j\omega) = \frac{\omega_c}{s + \omega_c}
 \end{equation}

 The transformation from s-domain to the z-domain is non-linear.
-To account for this non-linearity, the cut-off frequency is prewarped and the resulting frequency is denoted by $$\omega_p$$.
+To account for this non-linearity, the cut-off frequency is pre-warped and the resulting frequency is denoted by $$\omega_p$$.

 \begin{equation}
     \omega_p = \frac{2}{T} \tan\left(\frac{\omega_c T}{2}\right)